Tthh123/INF2009_GROUP1/README.md

 - Handled **low-level interface protocols** such as I2C, GPIO, and UART to ensure sensor communication with the Raspberry Pi.
 - Integrated Raspberry Pi Pico as an **ADC bridge** for analog sensor (anemometer) readings.

----

-Each member is responsible for **documentation, testing, and integration** of their respective work packages.
-Collaboration was maintained through GitHub and regular team sync-ups to ensure alignment.